intelie/live-agent/live_agent/templates/README.md

 The set of active modules (among other things) is defined using a settings file.

 A default settings file (`settings.json`) was created with this agent.
-By default, the only enabled process is `live-agent`'s own `chatbot`, whith its default logic_adapters.
+By default, the only enabled process is `live-agent`'s own `chatbot`, with its default logic_adapters.

 When you implement a new module you will have to add it to the settings file.

 ## Development

 `live-agent` uses [black](https://github.com/psf/black) and [pre-commit](https://pre-commit.com/), and recomments you do the same.
 The recommended development dependencies are defined at `dev-requirements.txt`.
-In order to install the dev dependencies and initialize `pre-commit`, use the following commands:
+In order to install the dev dependencies and initialize `pre-commit`, use the following commands *after activating this project's virtualenv*:

 ```shell
 $ pip install -r dev-requirements.txt